skuep/AIOC/README.md

 - Support for an external hardware input (e.g. for COS)
 - A split pad for the PTT/UART contact, so in case you would like to use the AIOC hardware for another purpose than a K1-style connector, you can separate these two signals that are otherwise connected to the same TRS contact.
 - Adjustable input and output audio levels (line-level, mic-level)
+- A fox hunt mode, where the AIOC operates as a simple morse code beacon

 ## How To Assemble
 This is the process I use for building.
 See photographs in ``images`` folder.